RetroPie/RetroPie-Setup/README.md

 ```shell
 sudo ./retropie_setup.sh
 ```
-the installation directory is /home/pi/RetroPie for user pi.
+the installation directory is /home/CURRENTUSER/RetroPie for the current user, where CURRENTUSER is the home directory of the current user.
 If called with
 ```shell
 sudo ./retropie_setup.sh USERNAME
 ```